• Home

 Food producers were also more numerous than ever before; succulent mussels were very much in evidence and there was a great choice of Shetland lamb and beef.
 Local cheese – a relatively recent arrival on the Shetland food scene – was clearly going down well.
 One stand featured a new range of locally-made German baking, including classic stollen and some beautiful cakes; nearby, the new Shetland deli range was also popular.
 The islands" two breweries and the new distillery, presently producing gin, were also represented.

 For the first time for several years, the Food Fair included a food theatre where, throughout the weekend, local chefs brought their passion for Shetland food to packed audiences; there were delicious samples, too.
 The Shetland Food Champion Awards also caught visitors" imagination.
 The overall winner – from more than 60 nominees – was Scoop Wholefoods, a shop packed with cooks" delights from organic native Shetland lamb to sushi-rolling mats.
-You can read more about the event, with more pictures and details of the awards, on this blog.
+You can read more about the event, with more pictures and details of the awards, at Taste of Shetland.

 Shetland's craft and food producers are more numerous, and offer a wider range, than ever before.
 A number of them have set up successful businesses following a move to the islands.
 The Shetland public has responded, understanding the benefits of buying local and realising that the quality of what's on offer is superb.